Tech Services to nonprofits, small businesses and other qualified organizations.

 Women and girls continue to lag worldwide in technical education and training, which leads to the most remunerative work.
 According to the bureau of Labor Statistics, lack of a technically trained workforce is a leading indicator of poor economic growth in many areas.
 With years of experience, a tested, proven model, and long-standing partnerships with educational and community partners, EachOneTeachOne is uniquely positioned to contribute to closing the gap between the supply of technically skilled workers and the demands of a digital economy.

-Technology Training and Employment for Women and Girls in Developing Areas
+Technology Training and Employment for everyone, including women and girls, in our community and in developing areas

 Coding/technology training/employment for girls, women, and other disenfranchised students.